StackVista/stackstate-docs/setup/agent/kubernetes.md

     {% tab title="New values.yaml file" %}
     ```yaml
     checksAgent:
     # checksAgent.enabled -- Enables the cluster checks functionality _and_ the clustercheck pods.
+The checksAgent is enabled by default.
+If you wish to run the checksAgent, this section can be deleted.
+Alternatively, it can be disabled by setting enabled to false.
       enabled: true
     nodeAgent:
       config: